 Admission to the University does not guarantee admission to the Teacher Education Program.
-Teacher candidates should register with the Teacher Education Program during their first year on campus, using the online form available from the Department of Education.
+Teacher candidates should register with the Teacher Education Program during their first year on campus, using the form emailed by the Field Experience and Assessment Coordinator.
 This lets the Education faculty track your progress, contact you about special events or concerns, and plan for future education classes.